ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 ## Mouse Actions Simulation

-The keyboard stroke simulation should be enough for controlling player character in some games.
-But most of modern video games have complex control systems using both a keyboard and a mouse.
+Simulation of keyboard strokes is enough for controlling player character in some games.
+But most of the modern video games have complex control.
+Both keyboard and mouse devices are used there.
 AutoIt language has several functions that allow you to simulate typical mouse actions like clicking, moving and holding mouse button pressed.
-Now we will review them.
+Now we consider these functions.

 ### Mouse Actions in Active Window

-We will test our mouse simulation examples in the standard Microsoft Paint application window.
-This is a [`MouseClick.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/MouseClick.au3) script that performs a mouse click in the active Paint window:
+We will use the standard Microsoft Paint application to test our mouse simulation scripts.
+This is a [`MouseClick.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/MouseClick.au3) script that simulates mouse click in the active Paint window:
 ```AutoIt
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
 You should launch the Paint application, switch to the "Brushes" tool, and launch the "MouseClick.au3" script.
-You will see a black dot at the x=250 and y=300 coordinates.
-The "ColorPix" application that has been mentioned in the [Tools](tools.md) section will help you check the coordinate correctness.
-The [`MouseClick`](https://www.autoitscript.com/autoit3/docs/functions/MouseClick.htm) AutoIt function has been used in the example.
-You can specify these function parameters:
+The script draws black dot at the coordinates x=250 and y=300.
+The ColorPix application, which has been mentioned in the [Tools](tools.md) section, will help you to check a correctness of the coordinates.
+The [`MouseClick`](https://www.autoitscript.com/autoit3/docs/functions/MouseClick.htm) AutoIt function is used here.
+These are parameter of the function:

-1. Which mouse button will be clicked.
+1. Which mouse button should be clicked.
 2. Coordinates of the click action.
 3. Number of clicks.
-4. Mouse movement speed to the specified coordinates.
+4. Mouse movement speed to the specified position.

-The [`mouse_event`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646260%28v=vs.85%29.aspx) WinAPI function is used by `MouseClick`.
+The [`mouse_event`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646260%28v=vs.85%29.aspx) WinAPI function is used by `MouseClick` one.

-Now it is time to review coordinate systems that are used by AutoIt mouse functions.
-Three modes to specify mouse coordinates are available in AutoIt:
+You can specify coordinates of mouse actions in one of three possible modes.
+This is a list of these modes:

 | Mode | Description |
 | -- | -- |